William Melton

-William Melton (died 5 April 1340) was the 43rd Archbishop of York (1317–1340).
+William Melton (died 5 April 1340) was the 43rd Archbishop of York (1317–1340) and the first Lord Privy Seal.

 Life

 Melton was the son of Nicholas of Melton, and the brother of Henry de Melton, and John Melton.
 He was born in Melton in the parish of Welton, about nine miles from Kingston upon Hull.
 He was a contemporary of John Hotham, Chancellor of England and Bishop of Ely.
 The two prelates were often associated in public matters and were the most powerful churchmen of their period in England.

 Melton was Controller of the Wardrobe at the accession of Edward II in 1307 and was a pluralist through and through at the time of his elevation to the see of York.
 Among other things, he was also Archdeacon of Barnstaple and Provost of Beverley.
 He was Lord Privy Seal from 1307 to about 1312, having been Dean of St. Martin's-le-Grand at that time also.
 He was promoted to Keeper of the Household Wardrobe from 1314 to 1316.
 He was elected by the chapter of York within a month of Archbishop Greenfield's death, in December 1315, but difficulties arose and he was not consecrated until September 1317, at Avignon by Pope John XXII.
 While serving as archbishop, Melton had to deal with numerous cases of fugitive or rebellious nuns at the Benedictine nunnery St Clement's by York, most notably Joan of Leeds.